Azure/PyRIT/README.md

-Check out our [docs](https://github.com/Azure/PyRIT/blob/main/doc/README.md) for more information on how to [install PyRIT](https://github.com/Azure/PyRIT/blob/main/doc/setup/install_pyrit.md), our [How to Guide](https://github.com/Azure/PyRIT/blob/main/doc/how_to_guide.ipynb), and more, as well as our [demos](https://github.com/Azure/PyRIT/tree/main/doc/demo) folder.
+Check out our [docs](https://github.com/Azure/PyRIT/blob/main/doc/README.md) for more information on how to [install PyRIT](https://github.com/Azure/PyRIT/blob/main/doc/setup/install_pyrit.md), our [How to Guide](https://github.com/Azure/PyRIT/blob/main/doc/how_to_guide.ipynb), and more, as well as our [demos](https://github.com/Azure/PyRIT/tree/main/doc/code).

 ## Trademarks